Senate Wind Power Project

 The team approached the ALTA schedule with a plan to mobilize eight survey crews from four of Westwood’s surrounding offices.
 The number of crews out on any given day would depend on project status and overlap could occur without careful coordination.
 To reduce the risk, a field coordinator mapped out crew objectives and locations every morning and closely tracked progress at the close of each day.
 As a result, the crews knew exactly where they were going and what the other crews were doing.

 A nightly report was sent back to the project manager to verify that the project strategy was effective.
 The communication structure allowed the project manager to adjust resources as needed throughout the process to ensure that the survey was properly completed and delivered on schedule.
 Multiple crews helped to make certain that the field staff got the reprieves they needed to stay safe while spending long days in the sun.

 Experience in the Hills

-The terrain was a challenge when it came to the design of access roads and storm water drainage, but Westwood’s prior work on similar wind projects provided the experience necessary to deliver an effective strategy to the client.
-The rough environment required Westwood’s team of designers to include additional detail in order to adequately illustrate the complex grading required at each turbine pad, and various ditches and swales.
+The terrain was a challenge when it came to the design of access roads and stormwater drainage, but Westwood’s prior work on similar wind projects provided the experience necessary to deliver an effective strategy to the client.
+The rough environment required Westwood’s team of designers to include additional detail in order to adequately illustrate the complex grading needed at each turbine pad, and various ditches and swales.
 Engineers worked their design through thick trees and several street crossings to deliver a plan that satisfied the clients’ needs.

 The Senate Wind Project is situated in an area that is abundant in wells and pipelines.
 Existing records were deemed unreliable for base mapping, so field crews were dispatched to field-locate the above-ground utilities across the site.
 In order to protect the budget and avoid collecting more utility information in the field than required, Westwood worked closely with the client to control the scope of the search and to focus the field staff only on areas that were critical to the project design.